MJousse/R_Workshop_Intro_to_R/README.md

 The github must have something similar to the following structure:

 ```
-├── README.md # See the README template provided : workshop overview, requirements and software, links to colab if used/etc
+├── README.md # workshop overview, requirements and software, links to colab if used/etc. See README_template
 ├── Exercises
 │   ├── data
 │   │   └── datafile1